Conditions that May Lead to a Heart Transplant at Tampa General Hospital

-- Dilated cardiomyopathy – A condition in which the heart becomes weakened and enlarged, thus preventing the heart from adequately pumping blood to the rest of the body.
+- What is Dilated cardiomyopathy? – A condition in which the heart becomes weakened and enlarged, thus preventing the heart from adequately pumping blood to the rest of the body.

-- Ischemic cardiomyopathy – A condition in which the left ventricle, the chamber that supplies most of the body with oxygenated blood, becomes weakened and enlarged, and loses its ability to adequately supply blood to the rest of the body (this is a sub-type of dilated cardiomyopathy).
+- What is Ischemic cardiomyopathy? – A condition in which the left ventricle, the chamber that supplies most of the body with oxygenated blood, becomes weakened and enlarged, and loses its ability to adequately supply blood to the rest of the body (this is a sub-type of dilated cardiomyopathy).

-- Congenital heart disease – A collection of conditions (including heart valve defects, heart muscle abnormalities, and defects in the walls between the atria and the ventricles of the heart) that are present at birth.
+- What is Congenital heart disease? – A collection of conditions (including heart valve defects, heart muscle abnormalities, and defects in the walls between the atria and the ventricles of the heart) that are present at birth.

-- Coronary artery disease – A condition in which the arteries that bring blood to the heart become progressively narrower, interfering with blood flow and function.
+- C – A condition in which the arteries that bring blood to the heart become progressively narrower, interfering with blood flow and function.

-- Valvular disease – A collection of conditions (including mitral valve prolapse and valvular stenosis) that can prevent valves in the heart from opening or closing correctly, interfering with proper circulation.
+- What is Valvular disease? – A collection of conditions (including mitral valve prolapse and valvular stenosis) that can prevent valves in the heart from opening or closing correctly, interfering with proper circulation.